 On arrival in Cusco you will be met and transferred to the Belmond Monasterio Hotel, one of the city’s iconic conversions of a colonial edifice (in this case a monastery) into a modern, luxury place to stay.

 DAY 8: TO THE SACRED VALLEY

 Cusco is at over 3,300m above sea level so you need to take it easy to begin with.
-Fortunately, today’s excursion to the Sacred Valley of the Incas is at a lower altitude which should help you to acclimatise.
+Fortunately, today’s excursion to the Sacred Valley of the Incas is at a lower altitude which should help you to aclimatise.
 After breakfast you will leave the hotel for a full-day guided tour which includes Awanakancha, a farm about 30 minutes from Cusco, which breeds llamas, alpacas and vicuñas.
 You can see the animals and learn about the traditional weaving and garment-making process, so central to indigenous culture.
 The farm’s store is open if you wish to buy something special.
 Another opportunity for shopping is the market in Pisac.
 The stalls fill a square surrounded by colonial buildings and sell colourful alpaca textiles, replicas of Inca artefacts, necklaces, paintings and other crafts.
 Above the town are the ruins of a remarkable Inca complex, with an impressive area of agricultural terraces.
 You will also visit Ollantaytambo to explore the old town, a living example of Inca urban planning, and the breath-taking ruins, also Inca, on a high promontory above the town and valley.
 They include a ceremonial complex, baths and unbelievable stonework.
-Lunch is served at the restaurant/museum of Hacienda Huayoccari, a historic estate with lovely gardens.
+Lunch is served at the restaurant/museum of Hacienda Orihuela, a historic estate with lovely gardens.

 Overnight at the Belmond Monasterio Hotel.